SFDO-Tooling/CumulusCI/docs/config.md

 -   `plans`: Contains any custom plans defined to install your project into a customer org.
 See the [](metadeploy-publish) task for more information.
+-   `plugins`: Configures third-party plugins that extend CumulusCI functionality.
+See [](plugin-configurations) for configuration options in this section.

 (task-configurations)=